irina-rak/pybiscus/docs/how-to.md

 ## Pybiscus plugins

-At launch, pybiscus looks for the file defined in environment variable PYBISCUS_PLUGIN_CONF_PATH or by default at pybiscus-plugins-conf.yml .
+At launch, pybiscus looks for the file (or comma-separated list of files and directories) defined in environment variable PYBISCUS_PLUGIN_CONF_PATH (may be defined in a file named pybiscus.env), or by default at pybiscus-plugins-conf.yml .

 It contains the definition of plugins that will be loaded :